kgeographer/kgeographer.github.io/content/folklore.md

 [4] Timothy Tangherlini: [Bio](https://vcresearch.berkeley.edu/faculty/timothy-tangherlini); [academia.edu](https://berkeley.academia.edu/TimothyTangherlini) [Folklore Macroscope Tools](https://scando.ist.berkeley.edu/macroscope.html)

-[5] Prompts could take two forms, requesting 1) a structural description of the motif outlining the essential components and patterns that define it, such as character roles, key events, conflicts, resolutions, and themes, or 2) ann example narrative representative of it.
+[5] Prompts could take two forms, requesting either 1) a structural description of the motif outlining the essential components and patterns that define it, such as character roles, key events, conflicts, resolutions, and themes, or 2) ann example narrative representative of it.
 The first is likely to be the most effective.